apanzerj/terraform-aws-provider-dash-docs/README.md

 1. ~Set this up for multiple versions of aws provider~ Done!
 3.x and 4.x now supported
 2. Clean up the search index (see issue)
+3. Add a better icon
+4. Grouping by subcategory